gyselroth/php-task-scheduler/README.md

 TaskScheduler\Async::addJob() also accepts a third option (options) which let you append more advanced options for the scheduler:

 **at**

-Accepts an instance of MongoDB\BSON\UTCDateTime which let you specify the time at which the job should be executed.
+Accepts a specific unix time which let you specify the time at which the job should be executed.
 The default is immediatly or better saying as soon as there is a free slot.

 **interval**

 You can also specify a job interval (in secconds) which is usefuly for jobs which need to be executed in a specific interval, for example cleaning a temporary directory.
 The default is `-1` which means no interval at all, `0` would mean execute the job immediatly again (But be careful with `0`, this could lead to huge cpu usage depending what job you're executing).
 Configuring `3600` would mean the job will be executed hourly.

 **retry**

 You can configure a retry interval if the job fails to execute.
 The default is `0` which means do not retry.

+**retry_interval**

+This options specifies the time (in secconds) between job retries.
+The default is `300` which is 5 minutes.

 Let us add our mail job example with some custom options: